 Born in 1983 in Bregenz, Lake Constance, Austria

-Lives and works in Los Angeles, USA
+Lives and works in New York City, USA

 education